 - Students have adjusted from high school classes to college classes.

-- Extracurricular time strain: seasonal parties, concerts, dances and class projects.
+- Co-curricular time strain: social events, concerts, dances and class projects.

 - Anxiety, fear and guilt increase as final examinations approach and papers are due.